grahamhz/pane-switcher/readme.md

 {
     if(popupStack.length >= 1)
     {
-        var popup = popupStack.pop(); // take it off the top!
+        // take it off the top!
+        var popup = popupStack.pop();
-        $animate.leave(popup.object); // you can even animate the popup leaving the page!
-This will remove the element from the page upon completion
+        // you can even animate the popup leaving the page!
+        // This will remove the element from the page upon completion
+        $animate.leave(popup.object);
         // popup.object.remove(); if you don't want to animate it }
 };